-Applications for PPP loans are open as of January 11, 2021.
+Applications for PPP round 2 loans are now open.

 When the Paycheck Protection Program (PPP) launched under the CARES Act last spring, small business owners had high hopes.
 However, a few months in, it became apparent that many smaller businesses—particularly those owned by BIPOC business owners and businesses that operate in low-income areas—were denied loans.

 Smaller businesses face certain obstacles that may sometimes hinder loan approvals.
 For example, several big banks only work with existing customers or prioritize their bigger clients.

 Fortunately, fintech companies have become a lifeline for many of these smaller businesses.
 Online lenders like Kabbage and Lendio are authorized to provide PPP loans and have been able to get millions of dollars to otherwise underbanked businesses.
 Fintech companies have proved significantly more effective in getting loans to businesses that have been denied by big banks.

 If you’ve struggled with accessing capital, it may be time to look into fintechs to get a PPP loan this time around.

 Financial technology (fintech) describes technology or companies that automate and facilitate financial services.
 These entities help businesses and consumers manage their finances via software, devices, and algorithms.

 Fintech spans industries such as education, retail banking, investment management, and more.
 It can also refer to tools that digitize business finances, like small business lending, point-of-sale, or even payroll.

 COVID-19 had an outsized impact on small firms and local businesses that were shuttered around the country by closure mandates.
 These are also the businesses that are often underserved by big banks due to their size and revenue—but they’re exactly the ones fintech lenders aim to support.